 Arts and Architecture House (A&A) is specially designed to meet the needs of students in majors such as art, music, architecture, theater arts, architectural engineering, and landscape architecture.
 Residents have opportunities to interact with faculty, participate in field trips to museums and historical sites, and take part in educational workshops.

 Arts and Architecture House residents live in North Housing Area, a vibrant community that houses three LLCs and is located within walking distance of the Palmer Museum of Art and the Visual Arts and Music Buildings.
 Students live in suites and share a communal kitchen (with limited cooking accessibility), art studio, music practice rooms, seminar rooms, and other common areas with fellow North Housing Area residents.
 View North Housing Area room rates to compare the cost of living in a suite to the cost of living in a traditional residence hall.
 First-year students are only assigned to two-bedroom suites with a standard occupancy of four students.

 Biology Home (BIOME)

 Make the BIOME your biology home!
-Designed for students interested in the biology major, this LLC is dedicated to creating a strong academic community, while fostering the fun aspects of the discipline.
+Designed for first-year students interested in the biology major, this LLC is dedicated to creating a strong academic community, while fostering the fun aspects of the discipline.
 Students will benefit academically from study groups (most of your neighbors will be in the same classes), tutor opportunities, and review sessions.
 On the social side, residents will participate in faculty “meet and greets,” guest speakers ranging from career mentors to interesting researchers, and a monthly, biology-theme movie night.
 Join the BIOME and get the most out of your biology experience!

 Break Access/Holiday Housing